 5. The fiscal year for KPRA will be from January 1 through December 31.
 Membership dues will be $125 ($140 after June 1st), for contesting members over 18 years of age.
-The dues will be split: $50 dues, $75 to finals fund, of which $50 will go to designated event as per membership application.
+The dues will be split: $75 to operating/general fund and $50 will go to designated event as per membership application.
 A youth membership for contesting members 18 or under is $90 ($105 after June 1st).
-The dues will be split: $30 dues, $60 to finals fund, of which $50 will go to designated event as per membership application.
+The dues will be split: $40 to operating/general fund and $50 will go to designated event as per membership application.
 (If member turns 18 during the fiscal year, they will pay the Youth membership fee, if the card is purchased prior to their 18th birthday).
 The associate card, for non-contesting members, will be $35.00($50 after June 1st).
 Renewal memberships must be post-marked by December 15 for money to count from any rodeos that fall after the KPRA Finals.
 For all other money to count, membership needs to be purchased prior to first competition, whether slack or performance.
 Companion passes, which will entitle your spouse or companion to free gate admission, if honored by said rodeo committee, can be purchased for $10.00 when you purchase your membership.

 6. During the performance and slack, contestants, and contestants helpers, must wear cowboy hat or helmet, jeans, long-sleeved western tucked in shirt with collar and cuffs, button or snap, and boots in the arena, or any part thereof.
 Sneaker type sport shoes are not acceptable footwear.
 (Physical injuries exempt).
 One sleeve may be rolled up on the arm in rough stock events only.
 Violators of this rule will automatically be fined $50.
 Judges have the privilege of waiving the hat rule if weather warrants such action.